Research

 Group Members:

-To see more of what Max, Emily, Arie and Nick were up to this summer, see their final report here.
+To see more of what Max, Emily, Arie and Nick did, see their final report here.

 Analyzing Temporal Data using TDA